samuelPed/AppInternationalization/README.md

 # App Internationalization
-This Projetcs is a demo for exemple of the internationalization using Android Studio and Kotlin.
+This Project is a demo for exemple of the internationalization using Android Studio and Kotlin.

 # Activity Default
 The image below is display simulate of Android Studio.